S. 921 Does Not Distinguish Between Serious and Minor Recalls

 S. 921, introduced by Sens.
 Chuck Schumer (D-NY) and Barbara Boxer (D-CA), would regulate rental and loaner vehicles fleets of 5 or more and takes the far-reaching step of subjecting these cars under any open recall to grounding within 24-48 hours.

 • The bill does not reflect marketplace realities.
 Recall remedies are often delayed when parts needed to fix the vehicle are unavailable through no fault of the dealer.
-S. 921 acknowledges and purports to address this problem, but the standard in the bill for a “temporary fix” is a near impossible standard for automakers to meet and is unworkable in practice.
+S. 921 purports to address this problem, but the standard in the bill for a “temporary fix” is a near impossible standard for automakers to meet and is unworkable in practice.